-

 Free Speech and Turbulent Freedom: The Dangerous Allure of Censorship in the Digital Era

 Americans’ free speech is threatened today as never before by a massive censorship machine, forged by colluding social media platforms and national security agencies, and fueled by intense animosities and moral absolutism redolent of antagonisms that sparked the Civil War.
-Michael Glennon, professor of constitutional and international law at Fletcher, shares how many Americans caught up in today’s frenzy doubt the need for freedom of speech—and are unaware that the modern First Amendment was given life by a young soldier in that war, Oliver Wendell Holmes Jr., who survived to recognize the inevitable link between certitude and violence and to become the most influential Supreme Court justice of the era, shaping a First Amendment grounded on a lively marketplace of ideas as the surest guarantor of social stability.
-Professor Glennon recently discussed the book in an interview in Tufts Now.
+Michael Glennon, professor of constitutional and international law, shares how many Americans caught up in today’s frenzy doubt the need for freedom of speech.
+Most are unaware that the modern First Amendment was given life by a young soldier in that war, Oliver Wendell Holmes Jr., who survived to recognize the inevitable link between certitude and violence and to become the most influential Supreme Court justice of the era, shaping a First Amendment grounded on a lively marketplace of ideas as the surest guarantor of social stability.
+Professor Glennon discussed the book in an interview in Tufts Now.

 International Law, Eighth Edition